Chart Color Schemes

 Household Composition

-Canning Vale features high concentrations of family households, with a median household size of 3.1 people
+Canning Vale features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 86.4% of all households, including 51.4% couples with children, 24.2% couples without children, and 9.5% single parent families.
-Non-family households comprise the remaining 13.6%, with lone person households at 11.9% and group households at 1.8%.
-The median household size is 3.1 people.
+Family households account for 86.4% of all households, including 51.4% couples with children, 24.2% couples without children, and 9.5% single parent families.
+Non-family households constitute the remaining 13.6%, with lone person households at 11.9% and group households comprising 1.8%.
+The median household size is 3.1 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households